 For accurately estimating state x(k), the sink needs to gather the sensing information as much as possible.
-Moreover, the sensing information collected at time kshould be received by the sink before a given deadline.
+Moreover, the sensing information collected at time k should be received by the sink before a given deadline.
 Therefore, we address the problem from two coupled aspects.
 The first aspect is an effective aggregation scheduling which can gather much sensing information as possible from the network to the sink within every scheduling period (which will be defined later).
 The other aspect is the estimation operation which is performed by each node and is responsible for processing the sensor information aggregated from the upper stream sensors.

 In our in-network estimation approach, we transmit the estimates of the state instead of the measurements.
-In the network G, when the sensor $v_i(1 \le i \le n-1)$ samples a new measurement $y_i(k)$ at time k, it computes a state estimate $\hat{x}i(k)$ based on its local measurements and the estimates received from its upper stream sensors, and then forwards the estimate $\hat{x}i(k)$ to the next hop node along the aggregation tree.
-The estimate error covariance matrix of the node $v_i$ is expressed as where E is the expectation, and T denotes the transpose.
+In the network G, when the sensor v_i $(1 \leq i \leq n-1)$ samples a new measurement $y_i(k)$ at time k, it computes a state estimate $\hat{x}i(k)$ based on its local measurements and the estimates received from its upper stream sensors, and then forwards the estimate $\hat{x}i(k)$ to the next hop node along the aggregation tree.
+The estimate error covariance matrix of the node v_i is expressed as where E is the expectation, and T denotes the transpose.
 Finally, based on the acquired estimates from the network, the sink performs an unbiased fusion estimation.

-$$P{i}(k) = \mathbf{E} \Big\{ \big[ x(k) - \hat{x}{i}(k) \big] \big[ x(k) - \hat{x}{i}(k) \big]^{\mathrm{T}} \Big\},$$ (3)
+$$P_i(k) = \mathbb{E}\left\{ [x(k) - \hat{x}i(k)] [x(k) - \hat{x}i(k)]^{\mathrm{T}} \right\}$$ (3)

-Let $A, B \subset V$ and $A \cap B = \emptyset$ .
-We say that data are aggregated from A to B in one time slot if all the nodes in A transmit data simultaneously in one time slot and all the data are received by some nodes in B without interference, and A is called a sender set.
+Let $A, B \subset V$ and $A \cap B = \emptyset$.
+We say that data are aggregated from A to B in one time-slot if all the nodes in A transmit data simultaneously in one time-slot and all the data are received by some nodes in B without interference, and A is called a sender set.
 In this paper, the delay constraint is set to the sampling period q.
 This is reasonable because the sensor information sensed at time k is outdated when there is the new sensing information obtained right after time k + q.
-For simplicity, we assume that q is an integer multiple of one time slot assigned to each scheduled sensor, the networked system starts running at time 0, and the clocks of all nodes are synchronized.
+For simplicity, we assume that qis an integer multiple of one time-slot assigned to each scheduled sensor, the networked system starts running at time 0, and the clocks of all nodes are synchronized.
 Within every sampling period q, since there is no new sensing information, the object of the scheduling is unchanged and q can also be termed as a scheduling period.

-Then, we divide the time of the each round of scheduling period into q time slots.
-In one scheduling period, $S_i$ is defined as the sensor node set all the member nodes of which synchronously send packets to their corresponding parent nodes in the ith time slot ( $i \in \{1, 2, ..., q\}$ ).
-The work of scheduling is to assign the time slot to each node in the network.
-In other words, the scheduling problem is how to determine the node set S for each time slot during which all the member nodes of S synchronously send packets to their corresponding parent nodes.
+Then, we divide the time of the each round of scheduling period into q time-slots.
+In one scheduling period, S_i is defined as the sensor node set all the member nodes of which synchronously send packets to their corresponding parent nodes in the i-th time-slot ($i \in \{1,2,\ldots,q\}$).
+The work of scheduling is to assign the time-slot to each node in the network.
+In other words, the scheduling problem is how to determine the node set S for each time-slot during which all the member nodes of S synchronously send packets to their corresponding parent nodes.

-Thus, in the lth round of schedule (l = 0, 1, ...), an aggregation schedule for in-network estimation can be defined as a sequence of sender node sets $S_1, S_2, ..., S_q$ satisfying the following conditions:
+Thus, in the l-th round of schedule (l = 0, 1, ...), an aggregation schedule for in-network estimation can be defined as a sequence of sender node sets

+S_1, S_2, \dots, S_q satisfying the following conditions: